 I thought my seventh-grade English teacher was so beautiful.
 I wanted her to like me.

 I had a huge crush on a male classmate in Junior High.
 His sister was also gorgeous.

 During high school, I read science fiction.
 In the books I visited worlds with people in all combinations of relationships.
 It made sense to me.

 Heading to college, my best friend gave me the first three Dykes to Watch Out For collections.
-I identified with alienated, politically savvy Mo the most.
+I identified with alienated, politically savy Mo the most.

-I dated a Filipino-American guy from my biology classes.
+I dated a Filipino-American guy from my biology class.
 Briefly.

 I went to a meeting of the campus LGBT group (how many letters did it have back then?) – purely out of curiosity.
 (Or so I told myself.)